-- Confirm that the N-6 priority habitat site identified for avoidance in the EIS is not disturbed; - Determine the degree to which the other priority habitat types and other terrestrial sensitive sites identified in the EnvPP (excluding sites whose condition is being monitored by another program) are disturbed; - Quantify and locate the amounts and locations of priority habitat types affected by the Project; and, - Quantify and locate Project effects on ecosystem diversity.
+- Confirm that the N-6 priority habitat site identified for avoidance in the EIS is not disturbed; - Determine the degree to which the other priority habitat types and other terrestrial sensitive sites identified in the EnvPP (excluding sites whose condition is being monitored by another program) are disturbed;

+- Quantify and locate the amounts and locations of priority habitat types affected by the Project; and, - Quantify and locate Project effects on ecosystem diversity.

-Monitoring for this study has been conducted in 2015, 2016, 2017, 2018, 2019 and 2020.
-ECOSTEM (2016; 2017; 2018; 2019; 2020) provides results for the priority habitat monitoring conducted from 2015 to 2019.
-The following presents the monitoring conducted during 2020.
+Monitoring for this study has been conducted in each year from 2015 to 2021.
+ECOSTEM (2016; 2017; 2018b; 2019; 2020; 2021a) provide the findings for the priority habitat monitoring conducted from 2015 to 2020.